 Another bait I tend to use is a whole skipjack tuna on rigged on a single or double circle hook rig – I cut the tail and fins off and tie the mouth and gill plates shut with rigging floss and then I try and locate the circle hook about 2 inches off the tail stump.
 I lace my rigging floss using a rigging needle through the backbone of the fish to hold the bait securely to the hook.

 There are two different techniques using circle hooks or J-Hooks.
 Personally I prefer circle hooks as I don’t get as many foul hook ups or gut hooks pulling out during the fight.
 When using circle hooks once you are tight on the fish there is a lot less chance of it pulling out compared to J-Hooks because the circle hooks generally always hook in the corner of the mouth which is one of the stronger parts on a swordfish for the hook to be located.

 A must have is deep water lights, LED Diamond Lights, deep drop lights and submarine lights all work really well.
-This is what is attaching the fish to the baits and is a must have – no light no bite.
+This is what is attracting the fish to the baits and is a must have – no light no bite.
 We have a range of colours available which all seem to work well.
 The light should be hooked approximately 4 meters up from the hook so that it doesn’t interfere with the swivel.
 I usually run two submarine lights clipped together and several of the smaller LED Diamond Lights held along the line with rubber bands.
 I always attach my diamond lights with rubber bands rather than swivels etc so that if there is a tangle on the light the rubber band will snap away allowing the tangle to free up and have less chance of loosing the fish.
 Having two lights adds more drag in the water as the swordfish is heading to the surface and helps locate the circle hook on its way to the surface, with the added bonus of increasing the brightness.

 Daytime Dropping Techniques